jitsucom/bulker/.docs/server-config.md

 Default batch size for destination's Retry Consumer where `retryBatchSize` is not set explicitly.
 Read more about batch processing configuration [below](#defining-destinations)

-## Kafka topic management (advanced)
+## Kafka topic management

 Bulker automatically creates 3 topics per each table in destination.
 One topic is for main processing, one is for failed events that should be retried and the last one for failed events that won't be retried - dead.
-The topic names has format `in.id.{destiantionId}.m.{mode}.t.{tableName}`.
+The topic names has format `in.id.{destinationId}.m.{mode}.t.{tableName}`.

 Mode can be: `batch` or `stream`, `retry`, `dead`.